 Use one-time use account numbers

 Despite the fact that this tip requires a bank account, we couldn’t help but slip this piece of advice in for those who do have bank accounts but are reluctant to make online purchases for security reasons.
-Single use card numbers are one-time virtual account numbers that allow to shop online fraud-free.
+Single use card numbers are one-time virtual account numbers that allow shopping online fraud-free.
 Since you won’t be using your actual card number, there’s no risk of identity theft and credit card fraud.

-This paid service is offered by Citibank and Bank of America®, but if you call customer service they may allow you free trials to experience the service for yourself.
+This paid service is offered by Citibank and Bank of America®, but if you call customer service, they may allow you free trials to experience the service for yourself.

 With so many retailers shifting their business model to become more accessible via the Internet, ordering online is tempting to customers who can’t resist surfing the net for their favorite things.
-Though ordering with a credit card, debit card, or PayPal is the preferred form of payment method from merchants, there are still ways to participate in online shopping, even if you don’t have a bank account.
+Though ordering with a credit card, debit card, or PayPal is the preferred form of a payment method from merchants, there are still ways to participate in online shopping, even if you don’t have a bank account.